13 glorious British castles you can actually stay in

 YHA St Briavels Castle/Facebook

 The medieval castle then went on to be used as a debtor’s prison right up until 1842, before being turned into a hostel.
-Today the budget-friendly YHA lodge can sleep up to 66 in its characterful bedrooms including dormitory-style rooms in the two gatehouse towers – perfect for large groups.
+Today the budget-friendly YHA lodge boasts characterful bedrooms, including dormitory-style rooms, in the two gatehouse towers – perfect for large groups.

 Amberley's origins can be traced right back to 1103 when a wooden hunting lodge was built on the site.
 Over the centuries, many modifications and additions have been made to transform it into the grand manor house it is today, including returning the portcullis to working order.